hotwired/stimulus/README.md

 You can write your first controller in five minutes by following along in [The Stimulus Handbook](handbook/README.md).

+You can read more about why we created this new framework in [The Origin of Stimulus](ORIGIN.md).

 ## Installing Stimulus

 Stimulus integrates with the [webpack](https://webpack.js.org/) asset packager to automatically load controller files from a folder in your app.